 - CINAHL with Full Text

 Cumulative Index to Nursing and Allied Health Literature

 To limit your CINAHL search to the best evidence-producing studies: Click on the ‘Limits’ icon to use ‘Clinical Queries’ or limit to ‘Research’ or other ‘publication’ types (i.e., systematic review).

 Background Information/Expert Opinion

 Note: Evidence in these resources may vary from expert opinion to high levels of evidence.

 A clinical information resource, which offers up-to-date, fully referenced expert answers to patient-care, diagnosis, and treatment questions.
 Topic reviews are written by recognized authorities who review the topic, synthesize the evidence, summarize key findings, and provide specific recommendations.

-Physician authors and editors contribute to the eMedicine Clinical Knowledge Base, which contains articles on 7,000 diseases and disorders.
-The evidence-based content provides the latest practice guidelines in 62 medical specialties. eMedicine's professional content undergoes multiple levels of physician peer review.
+Physician authors and editors contribute to the eMedicine/Medscape Clinical Knowledge Base, which contains articles on 7,000 diseases and disorders.
+The evidence-based content provides the latest practice guidelines in dozens of medical specialties.

 Electronic textbook of general medicine; updated continually.
 Available through Stat!Ref.